lebao3105/Commands-collection/README.md

 * touch               : Create file
 * rmdir               : Remove folder - but I have compile problem on RMDir function

-echo, cls and pwd are 3 simplest programs.
+echo and pwd are 2 simplest programs here.

 ## Compiling
 To compile a/any program, do: